Skip to content

 General Notes / Impressions

 - CDMX is a huge city.
-Be mindful of distances
+Be mindful of distances.

-- Traffic is bad, allow ample time for road travel
+- Traffic is bad, allow ample time for road travel.

-- Ubers are pretty reasonably priced (Apr 2026)
+- Ubers are pretty reasonably priced (Apr 2026) – use them liberally.

 - It feels pretty safe